shohoku11wrj/shohoku11wrj.github.com/_posts/way/Miscellaneous/2013-11-01-play-skateboard.md

 <br/>
 helmet, wrist guards, elbow pads, keepads, and appropriate footwear

-I had thought most of them were not necessary for me, but someone told me that the medical fee in USA will be too much, especially for our F-1 students.
+I had thought most of them were not necessary for me, but someone told me that the medical fee in USA would be too much, especially for an F-1 students.
 So it's important to prevent being injured in case.

 ## Setps
 <br/>